 Our lively summer walk will not be scared to talk about cliches, religion, politics, Salvini.. or bad coffee in Vienna.

-This tour has brought us back into conflict with the Kammer.
-They decided that our tour about the Italian influence in Vienna was illegal, since we are not officially qualified to be tour guides.
+This walk has brought us back into conflict with the Kammer.
+They decided that our walk about the Italian influence in Vienna was illegal, since we are not officially qualified to be tour guides.
 Even though three different Austria Guides immediately saw what a good idea we have developed, and have now copied the idea, successfully.
 This is always a sign that we are doing something good for Vienna, when others copy.
 This is such a Vienna story, of envy, incompetence, and aimless rules.

 This walk is part of a larger project, the Vienna Walking Week, where we want to show you that it is not necessary to travel to encounter the strange, exciting, dynamic and new.
 Ci’vediamo.